kwanmo2/kwanmo2.github.io/docs/navigation-structure.md

 ---
 ```

-The `nav_exclude` parameter does not affect the [auto-generating list of child pages](#auto-generating-table-of-contents), which you can use to access pages excluded from the main navigation.
+The `nav_exclude` parameter does not affect the [auto-generating list of child pages][2], which you can use to access pages excluded from the main navigation.

 Pages with no `title` are automatically excluded from the navigation.